PoC-Consortium/DiscordBot/README.md

 ## Features
 * Posts a message into the chat when a new block is found
-* Has a subsribtion service, where you will get private messages from the bot, if you win blocks or get payouts
+* Has a subscription-service, where you will get private messages from the bot, if you win blocks or get payouts

 ```
 Bot Commands: